 How long do AirPods last before needing to be replaced?

-The battery life of AirPods can vary depending on usage, but they typically last about 2-3 years before needing to be replaced.
+Their battery life can vary depending on usage, but they typically last about 2-3 years before needing to be replaced.
 However, this may vary depending on how frequently they are used and how well they are maintained.

 Can I use AirPods with non-Apple devices?

-Yes, you can use AirPods with non-Apple devices that support Bluetooth connectivity.
+Yes, you can use them with non-Apple devices that support Bluetooth connectivity.
 However, some features may not be available on non-Apple devices, such as the ability to use Siri.

 To turn off your AirPods, simply put them back in their charging case and close the lid.
 They will automatically turn off and begin charging.